Raymond Saunders (artist): Awards

 In 1964 Saunders was awarded a Rome Prize Fellowship in painting.
 He was awarded a Guggenheim Fellowship in 1976 and two National Endowment for the Arts Awards the first in 1977, the second in 1984.
 In 1988 he was a recipient of the 9th annual Awards in the Visual Arts.

-In 1976, Saunders was also awarded Guggenheim Fellowship, given to individuals in many different fields and creation under any art form.
-This Fellowship allowed for Saunders to create many works, possibly his works after 1976.
+In 1976, Saunders was awarded an aforementioned Guggenheim Fellowship, given to individuals in many different fields and creation under any art form.
+This fellowship allowed Saunders to create many works, possibly his works after 1976.
 Many of his pieces used objects that were recycled and given a new purpose within his art.
-Other Awards include the National Endowment for the Arts Award (1977 and 1984), as well as the Schwabcher Frey Award by the San Francisco Museum of Modern Art.
+Other awards include the National Endowment for the Arts Award (1977 and 1984), as well as the Schwabcher Frey Award by the San Francisco Museum of Modern Art.
 The National Endowments for the Arts Award is a very prestigious honor, as only a handful are given out per year, and it is recognized as one of the largest awards to receive as an artist in America.

 Curatorial projects

 Saunders curated Paris Connections in 1992 at San Francisco's Bomani Gallery.
+He also curated American Color: A Late 20th Century Perspective at Louis Stern Fine Arts in 1995.